charlattepalmer/GenderQuest/app/views/nodes/teams_3.html.md

-*You choose girls too and they don't all stand in back they come to the front too.*
+*You choose girls as well as boys, and they begin to come to the front, once they see they are being chosen.*

 [Continue journey](/node/running)